colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 }
 ```

-It seemed that the script was hitting the maximum size of the file's `$ATTRIBUTE_LIST` (more on that later).
-What would changing that hardcoded value do?
-Would it change the number of named streams?
-Or would it break things in wholly unexpected ways?
+This was it--the source of the limit.
+It seemed that the script was hitting the maximum size of the file's `$ATTRIBUTE_LIST`, one of the bits of data in its MFT entry.
+I wanted to be sure, though.
+But what would changing that magic value do?
+Would it actually change the number of named streams?

 I changed it to `0x80000`, compiled, and remounted my image.
-Then ran the script.
+I ran the script again.

 ```bash
 $ ~/named_streams.py